FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Background

 The dataset integrates temporal operational metrics, like train schedules, train types, routes, and delays, with synchronized weather observations, enabling comprehensive analysis of environmental impacts on railway performance.
 The main contributions of this work are:

-\begin{itemize} \item The development of the first publicly available dataset integrating operational data with meteorological data for the Finnish railway network. \item Step-by-step data processing to create a cohesive dataset for ML applications. \item A comprehensive spatial-temporal coverage across diverse climatic conditions. \item A multi-dimensional integration of operational and meteorological variables with precise temporal synchronization. \item The consideration of multiple research applications beyond delay prediction: weather impact assessment, seasonal reliability analysis, weather-adaptive scheduling, and infrastructure vulnerability mapping. \end{itemize}
+\begin{itemize} \item The development of the first (to the best of our knowledge) publicly available dataset integrating operational data with meteorological data for the Finnish railway network. \item Step-by-step data processing to create a cohesive dataset for ML applications. \item A comprehensive spatial-temporal coverage across diverse climatic conditions. \item A multi-dimensional integration of operational and meteorological variables with precise temporal synchronization. \item The consideration of multiple research applications beyond delay prediction: weather impact assessment, seasonal reliability analysis, weather-adaptive scheduling, and infrastructure vulnerability mapping. \end{itemize}